314dev/PI/docs/source/extensions/datamodules.rst

 setup
 ~~~~~
 There are also data operations you might want to perform on every GPU.
-Use :meth:`~pytorch_lightning.core.hooks.DataHooks.setup` to do things like:
+Use :meth:`~pi_ml.core.hooks.DataHooks.setup` to do things like:

 - count number of classes
 - build vocabulary